Questions? We’ve Got Answers!

-You will set up a savings plan with your Success Coach each year you are in Earn to Learn.
-You must adhere to this plan.
+You will set up a savings plan with your Success Coach each year you are in Earn to Learn and agree to adhere to that plan by signing the terms and conditions of Earn to Learn.
 The minimum deposit amount is $25 and the maximum is $84.

 Earn to Learn offers an 8:1 savings match, meaning that for every $1 you save as part of the program, you are eligible to receive another $8.
 So when you save $500, you will be eligible for a $4,000 match.

 An Individual Development Account, or IDA, is a special matched savings account.
 These accounts are designed to help families and individuals of modest means establish a pattern of regular saving to purchase a productive asset – with Earn to Learn that asset is a post-secondary education.

 Yes!
 If your siblings meet the eligibility requirements too!